Hugh O'Neill, Earl of Tyrone: Financial and military power

+Tyrone introduced a "military revolution" to Ireland with his use of firepower and field fortifications.
+Although gunpowder weapons and continental tactics were already in use in Ireland before Tyrone's birth, he was in a unique position to combine the strengths of Irish, English and Spanish warfare.
 His army were trained with the latest European tactics of infantry warfare (such as pike and shot), adapted for the Irish landscape.
 Many of his soldiers were trained by veterans returned from the Spanish army.
 However, ammunition was often squandered following his forces' adoption of ammunition-intensive Spanish tactics.
 Tyrone's forces were very poor at siege warfare, as evident by their many failures to capture the occupied Blackwater fort.
 Tyrone had not been formally trained in regular warfare, hence why most of his successful battles were fought guerilla-style.
 Nevertheless with only small forces he was able to defeat the best English generals sent by Elizabeth I and exhaust her resources.
 Contemporary English sources lamented that Tyrone was "educated in our discipline and naturally valiant [and had become] worthily reputed the best man of war of his nation".
-Henry IV of France declared him to be one of the best generals of his time.
+Henry IV of France declared Tyrone to be the third greatest general of his time (after himself and the Count of Fuentes).

 Religious beliefs

-Wartime propaganda depicted Tyrone as a "Catholic crusader", though many of his contemporaries had their doubts regarding the sincerity of his religious convictions.
+Wartime propaganda depicted Tyrone as a "Catholic crusader", though his contemporaries had their doubts regarding the sincerity of his religious convictions.
 It is generally believed that his preoccupations were political rather than religious.
 In response to Tyrone framing the Nine Years' War as one of religious freedom, the 2nd Earl of Essex quipped "thou carest for religion as much as my horse".

 Tyrone was born to Catholic parents, but raised amongst Protestants since the age of 8.
 The Hovenden family were the "least Protestant of the New English settlers".
 Tyrone's education in the Pale certainly would have anglicised him, but would not necessarily have led to an identity crisis.
 In fact, his background gave him the advantage of having allies from both English and Irish backgrounds.
 Tyrone feigned support for the Crown through the 1580s and early 1590s.
-On visits to Dublin, he would attend Protestant services with the Lord Deputy.
+On visits to Dublin, he attended Protestant services with the Lord Deputy.
 Tyrone's 1591 marriage ceremony was performed by a Protestant bishop because Tyrone wanted the marriage recognised under English law.
 Mabel later converted to Catholicism.
 Tyrone celebrated Easter 1584 per the Pope's new Gregorian calendar.

 Once in open rebellion with the Crown, Tyrone publicly declared that his ultimate objective was to support the freedoms of Catholics by establishing the religion throughout Ireland.
 This proclamation was predominantly to widen support for his confederacy nationally and abroad, rather than as an authentic statement of belief.
-In fact, during 1596 peace negotiations the religious nature of his demands came as a surprise to the Dublin government; though he was willing to drop his demand for liberty of conscience.
+In fact, during 1596 peace negotiations the religious nature of his demands came as a surprise to the Dublin government, though he was willing to drop his demand for liberty of conscience.
 His wartime appeals to Spain typically highlighted the persecution Ireland suffered as a fellow Catholic nation.